Discrepancy bounds for uniformly ergodic Markov chain quasi-Monte Carlo: Introduction

 A single transition from $X_{i-1}$ to $X_i$ of a Markov chain is generated by using the current state $X_{i-1}$ and a random source $U_i$, usually taken from an i.i.d. $\mathcal{U}(0,1)$ sequence $(U_i)_{i\ge 1}$ of random numbers.
 In contrast, the Markov chain quasi-Monte Carlo idea is as follows: Substitute the sequence of random numbers by a deterministically constructed finite sequence of numbers $(u_i)_{1 \le i \le n}$ in $[0,1]^s$ for all $n \in \mathbb{N}$.
 Numerical experiments suggest that for judiciously chosen deterministic pseudo-random numbers $(u_i)_{1 \le i \le n}$ this can lead to significant improvements.
 Owen and Tribble \cite{OwTr05} and Tribble~\cite{Tr07} report an improvement by a factor of up to $10^3$ and a faster convergence rate for a Gibbs sampling problem.
 There were also previous attempts which provided evidence that the approach leads to comparable results \cite{LeSi06,Liao,So74}.
 Another line of research, dealing with the so-called array-RQMC method, also combines MCMC with quasi-Monte Carlo \cite{LeLeTu08}.
 For a thorough literature review we refer to \cite[Subsection 1.1 (Literature review)]{ChDiOw11}.

 Recently in the work of Chen, Dick and Owen \cite{ChDiOw11} and Chen~\cite{Ch11}, the first theoretical justification of the Markov chain quasi-Monte Carlo approach on continuous state spaces was provided.
-Therein a consistency result is proven if the random sequence $(U_i)_{i\ge 1}$ is substituted by a deterministic `completely uniformly distributed' (CUD) sequence $(u_i)_{i\ge 1}$ and the integrand $f$ is continuous.
+Therein a consistency result is proven if the random sequence $(U_i)_{i\ge 1}$ is substituted by a deterministic `completely uniformly distributed' (CUD) sequence $(u_i)_{i\ge 1}$, the Markov chain satisfies a contraction assumption and the integrand $f$ is continuous.
 For a precise definition of CUD sequences we refer to \cite{ChDiOw11,ChMaNiOw12} and for the construction of weakly CUD sequences we refer to \cite{TrOw08}.
-The consistency result of Markov chain quasi-Monte Carlo corresponds to an ergodic theorem for Markov chain Monte Carlo.
+The consistency result of Markov chain quasi-Monte Carlo corresponds to an ergodic theorem for Markov chain Monte Carlo and can be shown to be equivalent to the statement that the discrepancy between the empirical distribution and target distribution converges to $0$ (this follows directly from \cite[Theorem~1]{ChDiOw11}).
 However, from the result in \cite{ChDiOw11} it is not clear how fast the sample average converges to the desired expectation.
 The goal of this paper is to investigate the convergence behavior of such Markov chain quasi-Monte Carlo algorithms.
 We describe the setting and main results in the following.